caro401/royal-velvet/README.md

 }
 ```

+## Customization

+Customization options are made available by [The Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings).

+### Inline Document Title Color

+The inline document title's color can be set as any of the following;

+- **Disabled** - uses normal text color
+- **Custom color** - based on the hue of your configured accent color
+- **Match with the heading level color pattern** - adjusts all heading colors slightly
+- **Rainbow**
+- **Same as a specific heading level**

+By default, it is set to the same color as the level 1 heading.

 ## Feedback

 If you have any issues or suggestions, please [submit an issue](https://github.com/caro401/royal-velvet/issues/new) or raise a [pull request](https://github.com/caro401/royal-velvet/pulls/).